 Generative AI and large language models (LLMs)

 Generative AI systems are powered by large language models, which are deep learning algorithms that use natural language processing (NLP) and are trained on volumes of internet data.
-When used as artificial intelligence in cybersecurity, generative AI can provide a contextual understanding of attacks that enables defenses to be optimized and proactive.
+When used with artificial intelligence in cybersecurity, generative AI can provide a contextual understanding of attacks that enables defenses to be optimized and proactive.

 Self-learning AI